-- 1. Applicants for graduation must file for graduation in writing with the Office of Admissions and Records not later than the end of the second week of the school year in which they plan to graduate or within the first week of the spring semester if not enrolled in the fall semester. - 2.
-It is the responsibility of the student to arrange for an audit of his records in the Office of Admissions and Records to verify his remaining graduation requirements.
-This is to be done within the first two weeks of the initial semester of enrollment in the year of graduation. - 3.
-When an audit has been made and documented, it is the responsibility of the student to satisfactorily complete all course work and grade point average requirements specified by the audit report. - 4.
+- Applicants for graduation must file for graduation in writing with the Registrar's Office not later than the end of the second week of the school year in which they plan to graduate or within the first week of the spring semester if not enrolled in the fall semester. - 2.
+It is the responsibility of the student to arrange for an audit of his records in the Registrar's Office to verify his remaining graduation requirements.
+This is to be done within the first two weeks of the initial semester of enrollment in the year of graduation. - When an audit has been made and documented, it is the responsibility of the student to satisfactorily complete all course work and grade point average requirements specified by the audit report. - 4.
 All applicants for graduation will be assessed a fixed graduation fee to cover the costs connected with Commencement.
 The fee is assessed whether the student participates in the public Commencement ceremonies or not.
 In the event of cancellation a portion of the fee will be retained to cover set-up costs. - 5.
-No person will be presented for the public graduation ceremonies who has not been certified by the respective college officers as having satisfied each of the foregoing requirements as of the graduation in the spring semester with the exception of pre-enrolled summer school students who will complete their requirements in the summer school session or for those cross-enrolled in another institution in an approved enrollment where the terminus point overlaps that of the College.
+No person will be presented for the public graduation ceremonies who has not been certified by the respective college officers as having satisfied each of the foregoing requirements as of the graduation in the spring semester with the exception of pre-enrolled summer school students who will complete their requirements in the summer school session or for those cross-enrolled in another institution in an approved enrollment where the terminus point overlaps that of the College. - 6.
+Degrees are conferred each semester (including summer session).
+The deadlines for completion of all work in order to have the degree conferred are: